 \subsection{About the new scale factor}

-It is important to note that the new scale factor does not correspond to a simple parameterization of the original scale factor $a(t) $ as defined in the FLRW metric, despite the similarity of the solutions (\ref{1}) and (\ref{2}) with the corresponding solution of the {\it conventional} Friedmann solutions (\ref{3}) and (\ref{4}).
-In the FLRW metric, $ a (t) $ represents a dimensionless scale real factor which characterizes the expansion of a homogeneous, isotropic, single-pole, expanding and path-connected universe.
+In the FLRW metric, $ a (t) $ represents a real and dimensionless scale factor which characterises the expansion of a homogeneous, isotropic, single-pole, expanding and path-connected universe.

-Here, $ln^{-1}(\beta(t))$ represents as stressed before a scale factor of a hypothetical general metric of maximally symmetrical and homogeneous superposed multi-pole expanding universes) existing in parallel (equivalente to a single {\it branch-cut universe} in the complex plane) following the multiverse conception that explore points of confluence between quantum mechanics and general relativity.
-Although we use the assumption of infinitesimally separate multiverses and imposing that the multiple singularities of the field equation are confined to the {\it same} universe that reflects in the complex plane to the branch-cut universe.
+Here, $\ln^{-1}[\beta(t)]$ represents as stressed before a complex scale factor of a hypothetical general metric of maximally symmetric and homogeneous superposed multi-pole expanding universes existing in parallel, following the multiverse conception that explore points of confluence between quantum mechanics and general relativity.
+As emphasised, our proposal assumes the `multi-universes' are infinitesimally separated and that the multiple singularities of the field equation are confined to the {\it same} universe, an assumption that originates a branch-cut universe.